paperwm/gnome-shell-mode/README.md

 To get full use of this, `enable` and `disable` need to assemble and disassemble all the state in the extension.
 A good way to handle this is having `enable` and `disable` functions in every module, making the exension's `enable` and `disable` just call out to the module's functions.

+### Restart

+Pressing <kbd>, R</kbd> in spacemacs will disable the extension the current buffer is part of and then restart Gnome Shell.
+This gives the extension a change to clean up and save any state making the restart less disruptive.
+This can also be accessed through the interactive function `gnome-shell-restart`.
+Note that restart is only supported on X11.

 ### Documentation lookup

 There's basic support for documentation lookup using <kbd>, h h</kbd>.
 This will prompt you with a list of known symbols matching the current word, selecting one will open the documentation of that symbol in your browser.